Carter scores OT winner as Penguins beat Sabres - TSN.ca

 Casey Mittelstadt set up all three goals for Buffalo, which lost when leading after two periods for the first time this season.
 The Sabres had won their previous 10 games when leading entering the third.

-Anderson had little chance on Carter’s deciding goal.
-The Pittsburgh forward was left alone in front when set up by Rakell’s pass from the left circle.
-Carter used his long reach to slip the puck inside the right post.
+Carter was alone in front and set up by Rakell’s pass from the left circle.
+The pass hit Carter in the skates, and he then used his long reach to slip the puck inside the right post.

+“Sometimes it’s not pretty but you’ve got to find a way to keep it in,” Crosby said.
+“Sometimes it works, sometimes it doesn’t.
+Glad that it ended up in a goal.”

-A game between two of the NHL’s top-scoring teams was scoreless until Guentzel’s shot from the slot beat Anderson inside the left post for a power-play goal with 4:24 left.
+A game between two of the NHL’s top-scoring teams was scoreless until Guentzel’s shot from the slot beat Anderson inside the left post for a power-play goal with 4:24 left in the second period.

 The Sabres responded with Victor Olofsson and Jeff Skinner scoring 67 seconds apart in the final two minutes of the period.